My Treat

 What do I get with Premium?

-Premium is an optional subscription that lifts the free limits and adds convenience features - things like read receipts, more photos and tags, unlimited daily applications, more vetting chat slots, multi-city filtering, and Smart Alerts.
+Premium is an optional subscription that lifts the free limits and adds convenience features - things like read receipts, more photos and custom tags, unlimited daily applications, more vetting chat slots, AI-assisted intro notes, and unlimited saved intro templates.

 The in-app Premium screen always shows the current, complete list and the price.
 Premium is billed through the App Store or Google Play.